harrisj/harrisj.github.io/_posts/published/2014-05-22-distrust-your-data.md

 layout: writing_layout
 title: Distrust Your Data
 subtitle: Six Ways to Make Mistakes with Data
+summary: >
+    A look into several fundamental reporting errors that led to a regrettable story about porn consumption in red and blue states.
+From there, I wondered if we should come up with some sort of taxonomy of errors and a general rubric for when an error in the data should result in a printed correction.
 date: 20140522
 year: 2014
 category: published